vue-comps/vue-pushpin/README.md

 </pushpin>
 ```

-The pushpin will attach itself to the body automatically.
+The pushpin will change its `position` to `absolute`, so it should be positioned relative to `body`.

 For examples see [`dev/`](dev/).